jaykobak/decentralized-prediction-market/README.md

 ---

+##The Problem FORESIGHT Solves

+Most existing prediction markets face two main issues:
+* Decentralized but unusable – Platforms on chains like Ethereum are slow and expensive, making them impractical for everyday users.
+* Centralized but unfair – Faster platforms are controlled by central authorities, leading to bias, censorship, and lack of transparency.
+FORESIGHT solves this by combining true decentralization with speed, low fees, and fairness, giving users full control over their predictions across multiple sectors.

+---

 ## Vision
 FORESIGHT aims to become the leading global prediction platform, empowering individuals, businesses, and institutions with crowdsourced foresight to make smarter, data-driven decisions.